Takeno/mtg-policy-changes/ipg.md

 Additional Remedy

 Remove any incorrect cards from the deck, including any sideboard cards that could not yet legally have been added.
 Locate any cards missing from the deck and shuffle them into the randomized portion of the deck.
-If the missing card(s) are with the sideboard and it isn’t the first game, choose the ones to be shuffled into the deck at random from all sideboard cards.
+If the missing card(s) are with the sideboard and it isn’t the first game, choose the ones to be shuffled into the deck at random from main deck cards in the sideboard.
 If the error is discovered during opening hands, instruct the player to mulligan.
 Otherwise, do not replace discovered erroneous cards in hands or other sets (such as a group of cards being scried or drawn).

 If the missing card(s) were in a previous or current opponent’s deck, issue penalties to both players.